|Oregon Residential Energy Tax Credit and Other Incentives

 - Simplified installation

-Applications for Ductless Heat Pumps
+Uses for Ductless Heat Pumps

 Room additions – Another application for ductless heat pumps is when a room is added to a house or an attic is converted to living space.
-Rather than extending the home’s existing ductwork or pipes or adding electric resistance heaters, the ductless heat pump can provide efficient heating and cooling.
+Rather than extending the home’s existing ductwork or pipes, or adding electric resistance heaters, the ductless heat pump can provide efficient heating and cooling.

-New construction –New homes can be designed or adapted to take advantage of the characteristics of ductless heat pumps.
+New construction – New homes can be designed or adapted to take advantage of the characteristics of ductless heat pumps.
 Typically one or more systems might be installed in various “zones” of the house to simplify installation and minimize refrigerant line length.